Buying new construction

 Realtors can be builder sales representatives but builder sales representatives don’t have to be Realtors.
 Although real estate agents may not be held in the highest regard by some members of the general public, we are held to a higher standard than regular sales people.
 We are licensed and governed and can be fined or lose our licenses if we do something wrong – and the Ontario Real Estate Association takes consumer complaints very seriously!
 Regular sales people can sell sofas or stereos or condo units or kitchen blenders or timeshares in Costa Rica.
 They are not held to any professional standards at all.

-Advocates, supporters, experts and recommendations
+Advocates, supporters, experts and recommendations for resale and new construction homes

 The typical home buyer has a very limited understanding of the many things that can go wrong in a real estate transaction.
 There are lots of moving parts, regulations that govern all those parts differently and numerous professionals are involved in the deal: municipal government employees, the developer, the home builder, the builder’s representative, loan officer, loan processor, underwriter, appraiser, lawyer, paralegal, home inspector… It doesn’t take much for one deal to unravel.
 Your agent is the one person completely on your side that can help handle all these various people with their various demands and all of the pieces of the agreement.